aphanotus/openEd/BI332.23F.Developmental.Biology/README.md

 ### Learning Objectives

-Through this course students will (1) become familiar with the history of developmental biology, (2) practice the use of experimental evidence in evaluating alternative hypotheses, (3) practice discussion, peer review, and presentation.
+Through this course students will (1) become familiar with the history of developmental biology, (2) practice the use of experimental evidence in evaluating alternative hypotheses, (3) practice discussion, writing for general and professional audiences, and peer review.

 ### Required text